alisalehzadeh-yazdi/observation-bias-ppi/docs/methods_to_code_map.md

 replicate), and by passing `node_scores=None` into `sample_new_edges` for RNBE on every replicate, which makes it draw a fresh attribute each time.
 `scripts/example_pipeline.py` shows this pattern end to end.

-## Verified vs. not-yet-implemented

-Everything in the table above is implemented and checked in `tests/test_models.py`.
-What this repository does **not** yet include: the publication-count / top-100-hub analysis behind Fig. S4, and the KEGG pathway enrichment analysis behind Fig. S5 and the main-text enrichment results.
-Those depend on external annotation resources (UniProt publication counts, KEGG pathway gene sets) this repository doesn't bundle; adding them here is a natural next step once the six-model pipeline above is finalized.